List of Black Lightning characters: Peter Gambi

 In season three, Gambi helps Anissa out with her Blackbird operations where he event created the A.I.
 Shonda for her apartment.
 To get close to the A.S.A, Gambi uses the holographic cloaking technology to assume the appearance of a random soldier.
 He is erased during the Crisis on Infinite Earths when a wave of anti-matter destroys the entire universe.
 Gambi is restored when his Earth is merged with Earth-1 and Earth-38 to form Earth-Prime.
 When Black Lightning and Lightning's experiences with alternate realities was brought up, Gambi has no memories of that and had found traces of anti-matter energy explaining that they are the only ones who remember.
 While planning to check the failsafe in the suit that the A.S.A. provided Jennifer, Gambi finds that Baron was led into his lair as he learns his connections with Black Lightning, Thunder, and Lightning.
 While treating Baron, Gambi later finds him on the floor after his abilities enabled him to find info on his computer on who tried to have Gambi killed as the picture he found shows Lady Eve.
 At the time when Black Lightning and Thunder had briefly abducted Odell, it was revealed that Gambi was previously trained by Odell during Gambi's time with the A.S.A.
 When Lynn has been taken to Markovia by Instant, Gambi is among those who plan to rescue her as Gambi had some business that he did there.
 Gambi and T.C. coordinated the rescue of Lynn once they arrived.
-Gambi later spoke to Dr. Jace stating that he should've disobeyed orders and killed her when they first met.
+Gambi later spoke to Helga Jace stating that he should've disobeyed orders and killed her when they first met.
 After Gambi ripped out an eye of one of the twins that worked for her, Lady Eve met with Gambi at a tailor shop.
 She gives him the briefcase that was previously in Tobias' possession that Lala gave her.
 After TC unlocks the briefcase, Gambi reveals the information about the United States' collaboration on the metahuman project to Jefferson and Lynn which turned Tyson Sykes into Gravedigger.
 Gambi later plans to officiate the engagement of Anissa and Grace.
 During the Markovian invasion, Gambi and TC coordinate Black Lightning in rescuing Lightning and warning them that Odell set the Pit to self-destruct.
 Afterwards, Gambi and T.C. get into a shootout with Major Sara Grey and the A.S.A. soldiers with her which ends with Gambi and T.C. emerging victorious.